 By Amanda Emmerling from Toddling Traveler

 Since the early 1900s, Hersheypark has become one of the best family-friendly amusement parks in the US.
-One of the highlights of visiting Hersheypark is all of the fun ways that chocolate is incorporated throughout the park.
-From characters and special treats to chocolate-themed rides and rollercoasters, favorites like Hershey Kisses and Reese’s are everywhere.
+One of the highlights of visiting Hersheypark is the fun ways chocolate is incorporated throughout the park.
+Favorites like Hershey Kisses and Reese’s are everywhere, from characters and special treats to chocolate-themed rides and rollercoasters.

-Thrill-seekers will also love Hersheypark’s 15 roller coasters, including Candymonium, which is part of the new Chocolatetown at Hersheypark.
+Thrill-seekers will also love Hersheypark’s 15 roller coasters, including Candymonium, part of Hersheypark’s new Chocolatetown.

 If you’re looking for more things to do besides Hersheypark, Chocolate World has several experiences, including a free chocolate tour.
 Hershey Gardens are a great way to explore the outdoors all year round, and the Hershey Story tells the history of Hershey and chocolate interactively.